Musical Instruments

 A pig-headed approach to the autoharp

-The following image comes from a mid-15th century panel painting attributed to the workshop of Jan van Eyck.
+The following image comes from a mid-15th-century panel painting attributed to the workshop of Jan van Eyck.
 I’m aware of the pitfalls of assessing pictorial representations of musical instruments and might question a few details of the lute seen here.
 The psaltery and harp appear to be quite credible.

 The bass strings of the psaltery are placed closest to the body of the player, who holds a quill in each hand.
 The right one is positioned to move across the entire stringbed, while the left one is centered on the bass strings.
 This asymmetrical design is termed a “wing shape.”